MicrosoftDocs/quantum-docs/articles/machines/backend-simulators.md

 Quantinuum provides two emulator tools:

 **Syntax Checkers** - These tools verify proper syntax, compilation completion, and machine compatibility, using the same compiler as the quantum computer they target.
-There are Syntax Checkers for System Model H1 ad H2.
+There are Syntax Checkers for System Model H1 and H2.

 - Job type: `Simulation`
 - Data Formats: `honeywell.openqasm.v1`, `honeywell.qir.v1`